florianhartig/ResearchSkills/Labs/VersionControl/readme.md

 * [GitHub guids - excellent!!!](https://guides.github.com/)
 * [How to Get Started with Github - Beginner Tutorial ](http://www.youtube.com/watch?v=73I5dRucCds)

+### Software to install

 To work with git locally, the minimum is to have the git software installed (command line).
 However, most people want to have a gui client for git.
+If you install one, the command line is usually included.
 I recommend

-* GitHub client (Windows, Mac, simple, but can't do everything, consider installing a second client)
+* GitHub app (Windows, Mac, simple, but can't do everything, consider installing a second client)
 * SourceTree (Windows, Mac - the eclipse of git clients)
 * TortoiseGit (Windows, integrates git in the windows explorer)

+If you install github, I would recommend installing SourceTree or TortoiseGit as well, because the GitHub is nice and easy, but a bit limited.

+On Linux, peole seem to have trouble with whatever solution is out there.
+The best seems to be the command line.
+Let me know if there is a better option.

+### Further readings

 Longer tutorials on git